Easy pin reveals for you!

 Top notch mentalists such as Phedon Bilek, Ben Cardall, Art Vanderlay and many more have loved this project and I’m sure you will too!

 This book contains some of the most amazing techniques for divining the four digits of the participant’s real or even fictional PIN.
-Luke teaches seven methods for one effect.
-SEVEN – this is a lot!
+Luke teaches six methods for one effect.
+SIX– this is a lot!
 If you don’t find something in here, I don’t know …

 They never write anything down and with most of these concepts, you won’t need any props.
-Actually, only one method requires a deck of cards and only “A Precarious PIN” uses something to write on (except you have above average brain capacity – then even this one is 100% propless!).
+Actually, only “A Precarious PIN” uses something to write on (except you have above average brain-capacity – then even this one is 100% propless!).
 Man, there is so much brilliant and practical material in here, I am positive that you will actually use at least one of these ideas.
 If you know me, you also know that I am very picky with methods – I don’t like gimmicks, complicated set-ups and I tend to avoid brain-twisters.
 When I perform, I want to be able to enjoy the experience just as much as my audience does, so I prefer easy and intuitive methods.
 This is why I LOVE “A Precarious PIN” so much.
 However, let’s have a look at all the different approaches:

 Simple, easy to perform, extremely clever and very deceptive.
 There is a small risk of failing (mathematically speaking 10% but with all the subtleties taught it will be far less) which is fine in some cases, as the effect is very strong when it hits.
 Furthermore, Luke shares a way to make it 100% sure-fire which some of you may like.

 A Peculiar PIN – They are asked to add/subtract numbers from the digits of their pin and tell us only the result.
 We can reveal their exact PIN code.
 Workable for sure but not my cup of tea.
 This was Luke’s foundation for other methods in this release, so no wonder it’s not the most perfect one in here.